cookpa/SynthSegContainer/README.md

 SynthSeg: Domain Randomisation for Segmentation of Brain MRI Scans of any Contrast and Resolution
 B. Billot, D.N.
 Greve, O. Puonti, A. Thielscher, K. Van Leemput, B. Fischl, A.V.
 Dalca, J.E.
-Iglesias [arxiv](https://arxiv.org/abs/2107.09559)
+Iglesias (https://pubmed.ncbi.nlm.nih.gov/36857946/)

-For cortical parcellation, automated QC, or robust fitting, please cite the following paper:
+For cortical parcellation, automated QC, or robust fitting, please also cite the following
+paper:

 Robust Segmentation of Brain MRI in the Wild with Hierarchical CNNs and no Retraining
 B. Billot, M. Colin, S.E.
 Arnold, S. Das, J.E.
 Iglesias [MICCAI